 - Former location of B’nai Jacob Adas Yeshurun, 3028 Cuming Street

 - Site of Shaare Zion Synagogue aka the “Riekes Shul”, 1821 North 20th Street, 1552 N. 19th Street, 1522 Douglas Street

 - Site of B’nai Jacob Adas Yeshurun, aka the “Kapulier Shul”, 1521 North 21st Street

 - Sites of B’nai Jacob, North 22nd and Cuming (Wolf’s Hall), North 22nd and Nicholas Streets (Founded in 1890)

-- Site of Beth Hamedrash Hagodol, North 19th and Burt Streets (Founded in 1897)
+- Site of Beth Hamedrash Hagodol, 719 North 19th Street, Florence Boulevard and Burt Streets (Founded in 1897)